kdave/btrfs-progs/Documentation/mkfs.btrfs.rst

                 contain the files from *rootdir*.
 Since version 4.14.1 the filesystem size is not minimized.
 Please see option *--shrink* if you need that functionality.

+-u|--subvol <subdir>
+        Specify that *subdir* is to be created as a subvolume rather than a regular directory.
+The option *--rootdir* must also be specified, and *subdir* must be an existing subdirectory within it.
+This option can be specified multiple times.

 --shrink
         Shrink the filesystem to its minimal size, only works with *--rootdir* option.